Exploring and Learning

 With babies…

-Hold baby in your arms facing outwards so she can see the world around her.
+Hold baby in your arms facing outwards so they can see the world around them.
 As you walk around together, describe your movements using spatial concepts: “We’re walking through the door, underneath the light, and into your room!”

 With older children…